-ModuleDeclaration can have an optional DeprecatedAttribute.
+Module Declaration can have an optional Deprecated Attribute.
 The compiler will produce a message when the deprecated module is imported.

 '''

 deprecated module foo;

 module bar;

 import foo; // Deprecated: module foo is deprecated

+'''

-DeprecatedAttribute can have an optional string argument to provide a more expressive message.
+Deprecated Attribute can have an optional Assign Expression argument to provide a more expressive message.
+The Assign Expression must evaluate at compile time to a string.

-deprecated("Please_use_foo2_instead.")
+'''

+deprecated("Please_use_lfoo2_instead.")

 module foo;

 module bar;

 import foo; // Deprecated: module foo is deprecated - Please use foo2 instead.

 '''